-

 - essential household items, eg hire purchase agreements

-- employment-related costs, eg:
+- employment-related costs, for example:

 - bus fares